hypothesis/h/docs/HACKING.rst

 would appreciate any help to improve that.

-Serving h over ssl in development
+Serving h over SSL in development
 ---------------------------------

 If you want to annotate a site that's served over https then you'll need to